-VALUES
+Values

-I nnovation We continuously improve our operations and environment by actively encouraging creative solutions.
-A ccountability We accept responsibility and follow through to completion.
-C ommunication We openly share information in all directions in a timely manner.
-C ompassion We exhibit empathy and care for each other.
+Innovation We continuously improve our operations and environment by actively encouraging creative solutions.

+Accountability We accept responsibility and follow through to completion.

+Communication We openly share information in all directions in a timely manner.

+Compassion We exhibit empathy and care for each other.

 Teamwork We work together to achieve our common goals.

-Also in: FH SH

-GRAHAM HOSPITAL SCHOOL OF NURSING STUDENT DRESS CODE
+Student Dress Code

 The students of Graham Hospital School of Nursing contribute to the public image of the school through appropriate dress and appearance.
 The public's impression of GHSON is largely formed from interaction with the students.
-The following dress code guidelines will assist the student in appearing well-groomed and professional in clinical and community agencies.
+The following dress code guidelines will assist the student in appearing professional in clinical and community agencies.